Hot Whiskey Toddy Using Cloves, Cinnamon, and Nutmeg.

-Use thick, dishwasher proof glasses for this drink as it is best served if the glass is warm.
+- Use thick, dishwasher proof glasses for this drink as it is best served if the glass is warm.
 You can do this by standing the glasses in a bowl or clean sink filled with hot water, or pour hot water into the glasses and then tip it out just before filling with the toddy.

-In a large pan put the runny honey, whisky, lemon juice, cinnamon, cloves, nutmeg and some hot water, depending on how strong or weak you want your hot toddy to be.
+- In a large pan put the runny honey, whisky, lemon juice, apple juice, cinnamon, cloves, nutmeg and a splash of hot water, depending on how strong or weak you want your hot toddy to be.

-This hot toddy can also be made using rum, brandy, Jack Daniels etc. Simply follow the above recipe but substitute your own favoured alcoholic beverage.
+This hot toddy can also be made using rum, brandy, Jack Daniels etc. Simply follow the above recipe but substitute your own flavoured alcoholic beverage.
 Put an individual stick of cinnamon in each glass to make it extra special, you can leave it in when you inevitably have to top up people’s drinks.
 One of my own personal favourite toddy recipes uses Grand Marnier as its base, it tastes simply wonderful!

 Be aware that this toddy is pretty powerful stuff.
 So don’t serve it to the designated drivers, or if you do then weaken it first by boiling to remove more of the alcohol and adding some extra water.
 It's always better to be safe than sorry.
 Drinking and driving are never a good mix.
 And of course, it should go without saying that this drink is most definitely not for children.